 A read-data time slot begins like a write-one time slot.
-The voltage on the data line must remain below V{TL} until the read low time t{RL} is expired.
-During the t{RL} window, when responding with a 0, the DS1922L/DS1922T start pulling the data line low; their internal timing generator determines when this pulldown ends and the voltage starts rising again.
-When responding with a 1, the DS1922L/DS1922T do not hold the data line low at all, and the voltage starts rising as soon as t{RL} is over.
+The voltage on the data line must remain below $V{TL}$ until the read low time $t{RL}$ is expired.
+During the $t{RL}$ window, when responding with a 0, the DS1923 starts pulling the data line low; its internal timing generator determines when this pulldown ends and the voltage starts rising again.
+When responding with a 1, the DS1923 does not hold the data line low at all, and the voltage starts rising as soon as $t{RL}$ is over.

-The sum of $t{RL} + \delta$ (rise time) on one side and the internal timing generator of the DS1922L/DS1922T on the other side define the master sampling window (t{MSRMIN} to t{MSRMAX}) in which the master must perform a read from the data line.
-For most reliable communication, t{RL} should be as short as permissible and the master should read close to but no later than t{MSRMAX} .
-After reading from the data line, the master must wait until t{SLOT} is expired.
-This guarantees sufficient recovery time t{REC} for the DS1922L/DS1922T to get ready for the next time slot.
+The sum of tRL + $\delta$ (rise time) on one side and the internal timing generator of the DS1923 on the other side define the master sampling window (tMSRMIN to tMSRMAX) in which the master must perform a read from the data line.
+For most reliable communication, tRL should be as short as permissible and the master should read close to but no later than tMSRMAX.
+After reading from the data line, the master must wait until tSLOT is expired.
+This guarantees sufficient recovery time tREC for the DS1923 to get ready for the next time slot.